mbabynames search ✿

 Thalia Maeve

-Thalia, meaning "noble and strong", pairs with Maeve, meaning "intoxicating".
+Thalia, meaning "to flourish", pairs with Maeve, meaning "intoxicating".
 The meanings point in complementary directions.
 Maeve (1 syllable) provides a firm close after the longer Thalia.

 Thalia Brooke

-Thalia means "noble and strong".
+Thalia means "to flourish".
 Brooke means "small stream".
-The pairing gives the name a layered quality: noble and strong on one side, small stream on the other.
+The pairing gives the name a layered quality: to flourish on one side, small stream on the other.
 At 2 syllables, Thalia needs a shorter middle to stay balanced.
 Brooke does that.

 Thalia Faye